sivasenthilvignesh/excel-lookup-hands-on/README.md

 # excel-lookup-hands-on
-This repository contains Excel examples of VLOOKUP and INDEX+MATCH usage.
+This repository contains Excel hands-on works of VLOOKUP and INDEX+MATCH usage.